 What’s the best time to call Malaysia

 Kuala Lumpur sits just over 6,500 miles from London and it takes over thirteen hours to fly there – so no way anyone is doing face-to-face business meetings in a day.
 And, just like neighbouring Singapore, it’s eight hours ahead – a full working day – so factor this in to any conference calls you set up.

 Where is Malaysia?

 Located in Southeast Asia, Malaysia is essentially divided into two parts.
 The Malaysian peninsula is connected to the mainland and borders Thailand.
 It is also linked to and neighbouring Singapore by a causeway and bridge.
 Malaysia’s island section borders Indonesia and Brunei.

 What is the Foreign and Commonwealth Office advice on traveling to Malaysia?

-Almost half-a-million British nationals visit Malaysia each year without incident, there is a risk of petty crime, especially bag snatching.
+There is a risk of petty crime, especially bag snatching.
 Currently, the Foreign and Commonwealth Office (FCO) advise against all but essential travel to all islands off the coast of eastern Sabah from Kudat to Tawau, including (but not limited to) Lankayan, Mabul, Pom Pom, Kapalai, Litigan, Sipadan and Mataking.

 For more information, visit GOV.UK